David-Else/developer-workstation-setup-script/README.md

                          Focusrite Scarlett 6i6 USB at usb-0000:00:14.0-10, high speed
    ```

-2. Play some audio and examine the stream for your audio interface (in this case `card1`) by running the following command:
+2. Play some audio and examine the stream for your audio interface (in this case `card1`) by running the following command *note this might not work:

    ```
    cat /proc/asound/card1/stream0